• Nikolaos (Nikos) Cheimarios.

 In conference proceedings.

 I have 13 publications in conference proceedings and 28 presentations.
+I have detailed them in my CV.

 Other publications.